 Need help?
 Email the Webmaster

-To establish an annual blanket budget request for your group:
+To establish an annual blanket budget request:

-- Enter a Project Name or Study ID.
-This required free text field will help groups with more than one PID keep track of separate funding sources.
+Enter a Project Name or Study ID (REQUIRED).
+This free text field will help groups with more than one PID keep track of separate funding sources.

-- Enter the Project Authorized Users (REQUIRED).
+Enter the Project Authorized Users (REQUIRED).
 This required field allows the PI to specify/list the staff that are authorized to submit work to the PHL on this account.
 Standard practice is to require every submitter have a unique account with documented authorization which facilitates reporting of work request by the various members of the lab group (e.g. different post doctoral fellows).